 A Practical Introduction to Social Capital for Entrepreneurs

-This is a practical overview of social capital, an essential concept for ent despite being hard to measure.
+This is a practical overview of social capital, an essential concept for entrepreneurs despite being hard to measure.
 I offer suggestions for growing your business network, and enhancing your reputation, explaining why increasing social capital creates value for your startup.

 A Practical Introduction to Social Capital for Entrepreneurs